 3: Accept HFS Contract Offer

-Once the student enters eligible roommate requests, the student will be able to “generate HFS Contract offer.”
-The system will create a HFS Contract offer for the student and roommate(s), which will be added to each student’s Shopping Cart.
+Once the student enters eligible roommate requests, the student will be able to “generate an HFS Contract offer.”
+The system will create an HFS Contract offer for the student and roommate(s), which will be added to each student’s Shopping Cart in eLiving.
 Once the HFS Contract offer is available, each student is responsible for individually accepting the HFS Contract offer before the invitation process expiration date.
 If the HFS Contract offer is not accepted by the expiration date and the offer expires, the offer cannot be remade.

-After a student has accepted a HFS Contract, the student may utilize the Waitlist feature to indicate interest in another housing option.
-Waitlists for the different housing options and Special Living Options will be available at noon March 1, and a student may select one Waitlist to be considered for reassignment.
+After a student has accepted a HFS Contract, the student may utilize the Housing Option Waitlist to indicate interest in another housing option.
+Waitlists for the different housing options and Special Living Options will be available at noon December 1, and a student may select one Waitlist to be considered for reassignment.
 As vacancies occur, students on the Waitlist will be reassigned into that specific housing option.

 Students who are eligible to participate in the housing process: